strimzi/proposals/076-moving-data-between-two-jbod-disks-using-cruise-control.md

 errorMargin = configurable property (default 0.1); it makes sure that a disk percentage is always free when moving replicas
 ```

-In order to use the `remove_disks` endpoint in the Strimzi cluster operator, it would be added to the [`CruiseControlApi`](https://github.com/strimzi/strimzi-kafka-operator/blob/main/cluster-operator/src/main/java/io/strimzi/operator/cluster/operator/resource/cruisecontrol/CruiseControlApi.java) interface and developing the corresponding implementation.
+To use the `remove_disks` endpoint in the Strimzi cluster operator, it should be added to the [`CruiseControlApi`](https://github.com/strimzi/strimzi-kafka-operator/blob/main/cluster-operator/src/main/java/io/strimzi/operator/cluster/operator/resource/cruisecontrol/CruiseControlApi.java) interface, and the corresponding implementation developed.

 ### Implementation